sporeprotocol/spore-docs/docs/recipes/create-spore-within-cluster.md

 });
 ```

-- `data.clusterId` - The ID of the cluster being assigned to the new spore.
+- `data.clusterId` - The ID of the cluster where the spore intends to be created.
 The cluster's ID is equivalent to the type script args of the cluster.